 - A home equity line of credit (also called a HELOC) is more like a credit card.
 The difference, however, is that a HELOC is secured debt (debt that’s backed by collateral) and a credit card is unsecured (debt that isn’t backed by collateral).
 With a HELOC, you’ll be approved for a maximum amount that you can draw from to make purchases.
 Be advised, though, HELOCs often have a variable rate.

 In both cases, it’s important to keep in mind that you’re pledging your home in exchange for the loan or line of credit, putting it at risk if you spend more than you can afford to pay back.
+Use our home equity payment calculator to calculate how much your monthly payment could be for your home equity loan, based on your loan amount and interest rate.

 At Navy Federal Credit Union, you can access your funds online, by writing a check, by visiting a branch or by using your Home Equity Line Platinum credit card.
 You’ll pay back what you use plus interest.